DanHodgson12/Sumerata-Designs/README.md

 The layout of the gallery columns and sizing changes depending on screen size (pictured below), but the content stays the same.

-- On screens wider than 1024px, all gallery images are reduced in opacity, with an effect that reveals each image when you hover over them.
+- On screens wider than 1400px, all gallery images are reduced in opacity, with an effect that reveals each image when you hover over it.

 Screen Size | Gallery
 --- | ---